davdar/maam/writeup/paper.markdown

 analysis.

-\citet{dvanhorn:Cousot98-5} develops a "calculational approach" to analysis design whereby analyses are not designed and then verified \emph{post facto}
-but rather derived by positing an abstraction and calculating it through the concrete interpreter using Galois connections.
+\citet{dvanhorn:Cousot98-5} develops a "calculational approach" to analysis design whereby analyses are not designed and then verified \emph{post facto}, but rather derived by positing an abstraction and calculating it from the concrete interpreter using Galois connections.
 These calculations are done by hand.
 Our approach offers a limited ability to automate the calculation process by relying on monad transformers to combine different abstractions.

 We build directly on the work of Abstracting Abstract Machines (AAM) by
 \citet{davdar:van-horn:2010:aam} and \citet{dvanhorn:Smaragdakis2011Pick} in